fourkitchens/advostarter-d8/README.md

 | Updating all contrib projects and Drupal core   | ```drush pm-update```                         | ```composer update```                             |
 | Updating a single contrib project               | ```drush pm-update PROJECT```                 | ```composer update drupal/PROJECT```              |
 | Updating Drupal core                            | ```drush pm-update drupal```                  | ```composer update drupal/core```                 |

-The magic is that Composer, unlike Drush, is a *dependency manager*.
-If module ```foo version: 1.0.0``` depends on ```baz version: 3.2.0```, Composer will not let you update baz to ```3.3.0``` (or downgrade it to ```3.1.0```, for that matter).
-Drush has no concept of dependency management.
-If you've ever accidentally hosed a site because of dependency issues like this, you've probably already realized how valuable Composer can be.

-But to be clear: it is still very helpful to use a site management tool like Drush or Drupal Console.
-Tasks such as database updates (```drush updatedb```) are still firmly in the province of such utilities.
-This installer will install a copy of Drush (local to the project) in the ```bin``` directory.

 ### Specifying a version
 you can specify a version from the command line with: